Michael Kazmi provides an insight as to why sports trophies are important.

 Trophies Add a Fun Dynamic to the Game

 Athletes love competition.
 Sometimes just knowing that you won, and the other team lost is not enough.
 After all, if both teams walk off the field empty-handed, a passer-by would not be able to tell the runners-up from the champions.
-A trophy is the focal point of the closing ceremony, giving spectators a clear and undeniable display of which team emerged as victor.
+A trophy is the focal point of the closing ceremony, giving spectators a clear and undeniable display of which team emerged as the victor.

 Trophies Are Tradition